Business Intelligence

 Cube supports integration through REST, GraphQL, and Postgres-compatible SQL APIs, offering broad flexibility.
 MetricFlow, on the other hand, is deeply embedded in the dbt ecosystem and adheres to the Open Semantic Interchange (OSI) standard.
 For AI-driven workflows, Cube provides a "Meta API" that allows AI agents to autonomously discover metrics.
 MetricFlow, meanwhile, uses its structured YAML framework to help downstream tools understand data relationships without requiring manual SQL.

 These differences also impact cost and performance.
-One Cube customer reported cutting their warehouse costs in half by shifting rollup management to Cube Store.
+Moving rollup management into Cube Store shifts spend off the warehouse and onto Cube’s own infrastructure, which can lower total cost — but it is a trade worth modeling with your own query patterns rather than assuming.
 MetricFlow users benefit from governance features like Git-based version control and peer-reviewed metric definitions.

 These architectural contrasts will become even more relevant as we dive into feature performance in the next section.